There are no ‘Tourists go home’ signs in warm and welcoming Vitoria-Gasteiz

 San Vicente de la Barquera

-An hour’s drive from Santander, the Cantabrian capital, takes me to the fishing port of San Vicente de la Barquera, where the 13th century fortress and Gothic church of Santa Maria, set against the snow-capped Picos de Europa, provide one of the most-photographed sights in Spain.
+An hour’s drive from Santander, the Cantabrian capital, takes me to the fishing port of San Vicente de la Barquera, where the 13th century fortress and the Gothic church of Santa Maria, set against the snow-capped Picos de Europa, provide one of the most-photographed sights in Spain.

 San Vicente is the starting point for the little-known Camino Lebaniego, which covers a mere 72km and can be completed in three days.